 To cleanse the palate, blood orange granita with panacotta.

 And to finish?
 For chocolate lovers: white chocolate aero, and a light-as-a-feather hot banana soufflé with caramel ice cream, Dorset sea salt and fudge.

 More of a cheese than choc person?
 You’ll be spoiled for choice: there are around 27 on the cheese trolley.

 There are 18 bedrooms and seven luxury suites, each individually decorated, in the main house and dotted around – with a terrace, a walled garden, in picturesque cottages.
 Our room (No 2), overlooked the stunning gardens with far reaching views.
-Linen wall coverings give the beautifully decorated bedrooms a continental feel (the hotel is a member of Relais and Chateaux) they’ve thought of every last comfort: they’ll pop a hot water bottle in to warm up the bed; they’ll come and turn your bed down for you.
+Linen wall coverings give the beautifully decorated bedrooms a continental feel.
+They’ve thought of every last comfort: they’ll pop a hot water bottle in to warm up the bed; they’ll come and turn your bed down for you.